zaneray/scrupulous/README.md

 		<input type="text" class="form-control valid" id="name" name="name" title="Please Enter a Name" required>
 	</div>

-#Legacy Browser Support
-Currently if the browser does not support element.checkValidity Scrupulous will silently fail.
-You should be using solid server side validation as a backup.
-It may be possible to use it in conjunction with a HTML5 form validation polyfill.
-Let us know if you hve any luck.

-#Modernizr.load Example
-Scrupulous may also be loaded with Modernizr.load as well.

-	Modernizr.load({
-      test: Modernizr.input.required,
-      yep: 'js/scrupulous.js',
-      complete: function() {
-        $('#my-form').scrupulous();
-      }
-    });

 #Optional Properties
 More porperties to be added as new features are needed.